tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 # README #

-AqlParser For ArangoDb   [Beta]
+AQL Generator For ArangoDb-PHP   [Beta]

-This is a experimental parser to generate Aql Query Strings more easy and is in beta.Don´t use in production!
+This is a experimental parser to generate Aql Query Strings and is in beta.
+Don´t use in production!

 ### What is this repository for? ###